Dodgers advance to NLCS, beat Phillies 2-1 on Kerkering's 11th-inning error

 Realmuto had pointed to first when the broken-bat, two-hopper hit off Kerkering and rolled just in front of the mound.

 “Just hit off my foot,” Kerkering said.
 “Once the pressure got to me, I just thought there’s a little faster throw to J.T., little quicker throw than trying to cross-body it to Bryce (Harper at first).
-So just a horse—--throw."
+So just a horses—- throw."

 “It’s brutal," Dodgers manager Dave Roberts said.
 “It’s one of those things that it’s a PFP, a pitcher’s fielding practice.
 He’s done it a thousand times.
 And right there he was so focused, I’m sure, on just getting the hitter and just sort of forgot the outs and the situation.”